dwiegreffe/mdsrv-web/faq.md

 To set up your own MDsrv, check out the <a href="install.html">Install</a> page.

-To upload the trajectory to our server, check out the tutorial <a href="tutorial.html#t-upload-traj">Upload a trajectory to the MDsrv</a>.
+To upload the trajectory to our server, check out the tutorial <a href="tutorial.html#tutorial-upload-trajectory">Upload a trajectory to the MDsrv</a>.
 </div></p></details>

 <details>
     <summary>How do I stream a trajectory from the MDsrv?</summary>
 <p><div markdown="1">
-You can find a detailed description on how to stream a trajectory from the MDsrv, inluding a video, in the tutorial section under <a href="tutorial.html#t-stream-traj">Stream a trajectory from the MDsrv</a>.
+You can find a detailed description on how to stream a trajectory from the MDsrv, inluding a video, in the tutorial section under <a href="tutorial.html#tutorial-stream-trajectory">Stream a trajectory from the MDsrv</a>.
 </div></p></details>

 <details>
     <summary>How can I visualize trajectories that are stored on another server that is not an MDsrv?</summary>
 <p><div markdown="1">
-You can download the trajectory to your computer and follow the steps on <a href="#faq-vis-traj">how to visualize your trajectory</a>.
+You can import this trajectory using its URL.
+Follow the steps in the tutorial on <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>.

-If the trajectory is too large to vizualize it this way, you can upload it to our MDsrv by follow the steps in the tutorial <a href="tutorial.html#t-upload-traj">Upload a trajectory to the MDsrv</a>.
+If the trajectory is too large to vizualize it this way, you can upload it to our MDsrv by follow the steps in the tutorial <a href="tutorial.html#tutorial-upload-trajectory">Upload a trajectory to the MDsrv</a>.

 You can also set up your own MDsrv to stream the trajectory.
 Check out the <a href="install.html">Installation</a> page.
 </div></p></details>